5 great things to do in Las Vegas besides gamble

 - Take a guided tour.
 I could give the same advice about most things done for the first time.
 While the museum staff were super helpful and informed, a guided tour would have illuminated (pun intended) many more nuggets of history and enhanced the experience.
 Night tours do sell out, so buy tickets in advance.

-What to do in Vegas besides gamble?
-Explore the public lands close to Las Vegas
+5. What to do in Vegas besides gamble?
+Explore public lands close to Las Vegas

-Red Rocks Canyon National Conservation Area is the best known public land close to Vegas, a mere 30 minutes east of the city and a popular playground for residents and visitors alike.
-A true multi-use park, Red Rock Canyon visitors experience great hiking, rock climbing, biking, horseback riding and off road vehicle areas.
+Red Rock Canyon National Conservation Area is the best-known public land close to Vegas, a mere 30 minutes west of the city and a popular playground for residents and visitors alike.
+A true multi-use park, Red Rock Canyon visitors experience great hiking, rock climbing, biking, horseback riding and off-road driving.
 Its red sandstone formations give the park its name.
-Though formed similarly from ancient sand dunes, Red Rock is different than Valley of Fire in so many ways.
-I entered the park via Scenic Drive, a 14-mile, one-way drive that includes 20-plus hiking trails rated easy, moderate or strenuous.
+Though formed similarly from ancient sand dunes, Red Rock is different than Valley of Fire in many ways.
+I entered via the Scenic Drive, a 13-mile, one-way drive that includes 20-plus hiking trails rated easy, moderate or strenuous.
 I opted to hike Calico Hills and Calico Tanks, each classified as 2 hour hikes by the park service.
 Photos cannot truly capture the beauty of this park.

-Hope these help next time you need things to do in Las Vegas besides gamble.
-Valley of Fire and Red Rocks are worth adding extra days to your trip if that is an option.
+Hope these tips help next time you need things to do in Las Vegas besides gamble.
+Valley of Fire and Red Rocks are worth adding extra days to your trip if that’s an option.
 I visited both as an extension of a trip to nearby Death Valley National Park.